L4COUR/L4COUR_LaTex/README.md

 # L4COUR LaTex
-This is an Archive of my LaTex files
+This is an archive that contains my LaTex formatted academic papers, along with various templates